Can candies be healthy?

 Keto friendly candy recipes

-You can make you keto friendly candy at home.
-Use such ingredients as coconut products (butter, oil, shredded coconut), nut butters (almond, cashew, peanut), seed butters (sunflower, wow butter and tahini), keto chocolate (stevia-sweetened chocolate chips, 100% unsweetened chocolate, dark cocoa powder), and others.
+You can make keto friendly candy at home.
+Use such ingredients as coconut products (butter, oil, shredded coconut), unsweetened nut butters (almond, cashew, peanut), seed butters (sunflower, wow butter and tahini), keto chocolate (stevia-sweetened chocolate chips, 100% unsweetened chocolate, dark cocoa powder), and others.
 Here are some sweets that you can make at home:

 Chocolate peanut keto friendly candy bar

 Per serving: 1 bar; calories: 119 kcal; carbs: 4g; protein: 2g; fat:11g